tutorial

 What about Windows or Linux?

 Shotomatic is Mac-only.
-The general concept — automated screenshots with page navigation — works on any platform.
+The general concept: automated screenshots with page navigation: works on any platform.
 On Windows, ShareX or AutoHotkey can achieve similar results with more setup.

-Download Shotomatic
+Download Shotomatic or see pricing.

 Related posts